Is Type 2 Diabetes Hereditary?

 What do we think?

-So, is Type 2 diabetes hereditary?
+So, is type 2 diabetes hereditary?
 Not completely, but genetics shouldn’t be disregarded either.
 It’s a mix of prevalence in your own family plus the influence of your surroundings.
-You should definitely tell your doctor if Type 2 diabetes runs in your family and take extra care of yourself if it does.
-This means getting your blood sugar tested regularly, knowing which blood sugar numbers indicate diabetes, maintaining a balanced diet and exercise regimen, and taking it upon yourself to to be able to easily recognize the symptoms and signs of diabetes.
+You should definitely tell your doctor if type 2 diabetes runs in your family and take extra care of yourself if it does.
+This means getting your blood sugar tested regularly, knowing which blood sugar numbers indicate diabetes, maintaining a balanced diet and exercise regimen, and taking it upon yourself to be able to easily recognize the symptoms and signs of diabetes.